JamesKrW/JamesKrW.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year master student from Pre-Doctoral MPCS, University of Chicago.
-My research interest
+I'm a second-year graduate student from Pre-Doctoral MPCS, University of Chicago.
+My researh interest is broadly about natural language processing, reinforcement learning and machine learning theory.
+My primary research goal is to

-I received Bachelor's degree in Computer Science from Shanghai Jiao Tong University in 2018, where he developed a passion for machine learning.
-He has been working in Explainable AI group advised by Prof. Quanshi Zhang.
+I received my Bachelor's degree in Computer Science from Shanghai Jiao Tong University in 2022, where I'm fortunate to work in Explainable AI group advised by Prof. Quanshi Zhang.

-Now, Kangrui's research interest is broadly about NLP, machine learning theory and computer vision.